 How do I calculate the concentration of my reconstituted peptide?

 Divide the total peptide amount listed on the vial label (in milligrams) by the total volume of solvent you added (in milliliters).
 The result is your concentration in mg/mL.
 For example, a 10 mg peptide vial reconstituted with 2 mL of bacteriostatic water yields a concentration of 10 ÷ 2 = 5 mg/mL, which equals 5,000 mcg/mL.
-This concentration value is what you use to calculate how many syringe units correspond to a specific microgram dose.
+This concentration value is what you use to calculate how many syringe units correspond to a specific microgram amount.

 What is the difference between bacteriostatic water and normal saline?